This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Remind your child about emergency safety.
 Be sure your child knows what to do in case of a fire or other emergency.
 Teach your child how to call 911.

 - Talk to your child about personal safety without making him or her anxious.
-Teach him or her that no one has the right to touch his or her private parts.
+Teach your child that no one has the right to touch his or her private parts.
 Also explain that no one should ask your child to touch their private parts.
 Let your child know that he or she should tell you even if he or she is told not to.

 Support your child:

 - Encourage your child to get 1 hour of physical activity each day.
 Examples of physical activities include sports, running, walking, swimming, and riding bikes.
 The hour of physical activity does not need to be done all at once.
 It can be done in shorter blocks of time.

 - Encourage your child to talk about school every day.
 Talk to your child about the good and bad things that may have happened during the school day.
 Encourage your child to tell you or a teacher if someone is being mean to him or her.
 Talk to your child's teacher about help or tutoring if your child is not doing well in school.

 - Help your child feel confident and secure.
 Give your child hugs and encouragement.
 Do activities together.
 Help him or her do tasks independently.
 Praise your child when he or she does tasks and activities well.
 Do not hit, shake, or spank your child.
 Set boundaries and reasonable consequences when rules are broken.
 Teach your child about acceptable behaviors.

 What you need to know about your child's next well child visit: